ARMmbed/mbed-client/docs/porting-guide.md

  * `x86-linux-native`: to compile for linux OS, using the gcc toolchain.

-To select the compilation target used for compiling a library or example program, give the command `yotta target x86-linux-native` before building.
+To select the compilation target used for compiling a library or an example program, give the command `yotta target x86-linux-native` before building.
 More documentation on target descriptions can be found on the [yotta documentation site](http://docs.yottabuild.org/tutorial/targets.html).

 # Porting mbed Client to different platform